Whatever your goals for 2022, the best cheap fitness trackers can help you get in shape without you needing to spend hundreds of dollars.

-For under $100, some of the best cheap fitness trackers can monitor your sleep, your heart rate and send you notifications from your smartphone.
-A few of these affordable trackers have companion apps with social features for challenging friends, which is a great way to get — and stay — active.
+In fact, for less than $100, some of the best cheap fitness trackers can monitor your sleep, your heart rate and send you notifications from your smartphone.
+A few of these affordable trackers have companion apps with social features for challenging friends, which is a great way to get (or stay) active.

 A cheap fitness tracker is ideal for those who plan on using it for step counting, occasional workouts, and the like.
-If you're going to work out more regularly, we suggest checking out our picks for the best fitness trackers, which can track more activities, have better designs, and other features.
+If you're going to work out more regularly, we suggest checking out our picks for the best fitness trackers, as well as the best Garmin watches, and the best Fitbits which can track more activities, have better designs, and other features.

 What are the best cheap fitness trackers?

-The Fitbit Inspire HR is another top choice for shoppers.
+The Fitbit Inspire 2 is another top choice for shoppers.
 As an entry-level fitness tracker, it covers all the basics: it costs $100, offers heart-rate monitoring and step-counting, and sports a comfortable, compact design.
-Plus it benefits from the company’s excellent companion app.
-It’s clear that Fitbit created the Inspire HR for people who are new to fitness tracking and looking for a motivational device.
-For the price, the Inspire HR is the best you can buy, although you should check out the best Fitbits for more options from the popular fitness tracking brand.

 The best cheap fitness trackers you can buy today